 Hop on the COTA Bus and head to the Zoo.

 The Columbus Zoo and Aquarium is great for an all-day date.
 If you take the COTA bus, not only will you save on gas, you’ll also save on admission.
 The bus fare is $2 each way and you will receive admission to the Columbus Zoo & Aquarium for just $3.
 The zoo deal is only available from May-September.

 Stay together after the sun goes down while backpacking at Scioto Grove Metro Park.

 If you and your boo are outdoorsy types, you can take a quick backpacking trip through Scioto Grove Metro Park.
-One of the newest parks, Scioto Grove offers plenty of backpacking trails.
-You can even camp overnight!
+Scioto Grove offers plenty of backpacking trails.
+You can even camp overnight.
 To make a reservation at a backpacking site, please call 614-949-1078.

 Go for a swim at Alum Creek State Park.

 Obviously, this only applies in warmer weather, but a dip at Alum Creek State Park could be the perfect date.
 The beach at the park has volleyball nets, grills, and beach vendors!
 The beach is open during daylight hours only.
 Be sure to check water quality alerts before you start splashing.